sennatitcomb/contact-deeplearning/README.md

 Key Steps:

 1. Model and Tokenizer Initialization:
-The script initializes a pre-trained BERT-based model for sequence classification and its corresponding tokenizer from the Hugging Face Transformers library.
+The script initializes a pre-trained BERT-based model for sequence classification and its corresponding tokenizer from the Hugging Face Transformers library using PyTorch.

 2. CSV File Processing:
 The script reads a CSV file containing data with columns such as "First Name," "Last Name," "Email," "Phone," and "Title."